-This Annual Security Report is published by the Director of Safety and Security pursuant to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act; the Campus Sexual Violence Elimination Act; and Tennessee Code Annotated 49-7-2203 - Reporting of Crime Statistics.
+This Annual Security Report is published by the Director of Safety and Security pursuant to the Department of Education, Federal Student Aid Handbook, Chapter 6, Providing Consumer Information, Campus Security section, Jeanne Clery Disclosure of Campus Security Policy; the Campus Sexual Violence Elimination Act; and Tennessee Code Annotated 49-7-2203 - Reporting of crime statistics.

 The King University main campus is located at 1350 King College Road Bristol, Tennessee 37620, and other off site instructional locations are listed below.
 The campus crime statistics are furnished and should be incorporated with previously published and distributed statistics, security policies, and procedures.
-A paper copy of the Annual Security Report and Crime Statistics report for each campus is available at the Security Office located in the basement of Parks Hall upon request, or by calling 423.652.4705, off campus, or extension 4705, on campus.
-Written requests can be made to the following address: King University, Security Office, 1350 King College Road Bristol, Tennessee 37620.
+A paper copy of the Annual Security Report and Crime Statistics report for each campus is available at the Security Office located in the basement of Parks Hall upon request, or by calling (423)652-4705, off campus, or extension 4705, on campus.
+Written requests can be made to the following address: King University, Security Department, 1350 King College Road Bristol, Tennessee 37620.

-King University encourages anyone who witnesses or is a victim of crime to report the incident immediately to the Security Officeand the appropriate law enforcement agency; all crimes or suspected crimes may be reported at 423.652.4333 (off-campus), 423.340.4333 (cell), extension 4333 (on campus) or call 9-911
+King University encourages anyone who witnesses or is a victim of crime to report the incident immediately to the Security Department and the appropriate law enforcement agency; all crimes or suspected crimes may be reported at (423)652-4333 (off-campus), (423)340-4333 (cell), extension 4333 (on campus) or call 9-911